-Thus, the city decided to reduce their traditional advertising budget and focus on digital mediums, which were not only more cost effective, but also farther-reaching.
-Focusing on how they communicate with residents, the city significantly increased their social media efforts and digital mediums in general, including email, Facebook, Twitter, and Instagram.
+Thus, the city decided to reduce their traditional advertising budget and focus on digital mediums, which were not only more cost-effective but also farther-reaching.
+Focusing on how they communicate with residents, the city significantly increased its social media efforts and digital mediums in general, including email, Facebook, Twitter, and Instagram.
 From there, they knew an app was the next step.

 Prior to and during these events, Fishers now sends push messages through the app to remind users of upcoming activities that they may have previously been unaware of.
 And with the in-app Message Center, users can even look at messages they may have missed, revisit past messages for additional information, or share with friends.